-- Congregations prepare budgets which often include their Pastors' anticipated expenses.
-Budgets are an essential financial management tool. - "Allowances" (e.g., car allowance, education allowance, travel allowance, etc.) are based on the Congregation's budget for these expenses. - Once the expenses are budgeted for, it seems simple enough just to pay it to the Pastor as part of their regular paycheck.
+- Employers prepare budgets which often include their employees' anticipated expenses.
+Budgets are an essential financial management tool. - "Allowances" (e.g., car allowance, travel allowance, etc.) are based on the employer's budget for these expenses. - Once the expenses are budgeted for, it seems simple enough just to pay it to the employee as part of their regular paycheck.
+(This is why the COB changed our terminology from "housing allowance" to "designated housing exclusion".)